Peanut stew

-Peanut stew or groundnut stew, also known as maafe (Wolof, mafé, maffé, maffe), sauce d'arachide (French) or tigadèguèna is a stew that is a staple food in Western Africa.
-It originates from the Mandinka and Bambara people of Mali.
+Peanut stew or groundnut stew, also known as maafe (Wolof mafé, maffé, maffe), and sauce d'arachide (French), is a stew that is a staple food in Western Africa.
+While maafe is a dish originating from Senegal, in Mali tigadéguéna is also a stew that originated from the Mandinka and Bambara people of Mali and served with Malian fufu (tuwo).
+The origins of maafe are mistakenly confused with those of tigadèguèna.
+Maafe is a dish from the colonial era that consisted of rice, among other things, and was not known in Mali before it was imported into Senegal.
+The concept of peanuts was also unknown in Mali but Bambara groundnuts.

 The proper name for it in the Mandinka language is domodah or tigadegena (lit. 'peanut butter sauce,' where tige is 'peanut,' dege is 'paste,' and na is 'sauce') in Bamanankan.